backstage/backstage/packages/backend-plugin-api/api-report.md

 // @public (undocumented)
 export const configServiceRef: ServiceRef<Config>;

-// Warning: (ae-missing-release-tag) "createBackendModule" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function createBackendModule<TOptions>(
   config: BackendModuleConfig<TOptions>,
 ): (option: TOptions) => BackendRegistrable;

-// Warning: (ae-missing-release-tag) "createBackendPlugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function createBackendPlugin<TOptions>(
   config: BackendPluginConfig<TOptions>,
 ): (option: TOptions) => BackendRegistrable;

-// Warning: (ae-missing-release-tag) "createExtensionPoint" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function createExtensionPoint<T>(options: {
   id: string;